ComparativeSystemsBiologyGroup/CSB.github.io/courses/AdvancedGenomics/index.md

 ---
-title: Antimicrobial Resistance
+title: Advanced Genomics module (BCG)
 layout: default
 group: courses
 ---

 Topics dealt with in the Advanced Genomics module held by **Prof. Matteo Brilli**
-The module is part of the Advanged Genomics and Epigenomics Course, owner: [Prof. Giulio Pavesi](https://orcid.org/0000-0001-5705-6249)
+The module is part of the [Advanged Genomics and Epigenomics Course](https://www.unimi.it/en/education/degree-programme-courses/2023/advanced-genomics-and-epigenomics), owner: [Prof. Giulio Pavesi](https://orcid.org/0000-0001-5705-6249)

 Twitter: @CompSysBiolUnit